Lois Lane

 In Lois Lane #45 (November 1963), the brave investigative

-serious relationship that would last until the "Crisis on Infinite Earths"
+relationship that would last until the "Crisis on Infinite Earths" event

-The Golden Age Lois Lane of Earth-Two would finally marry Clark in
+The Golden Age Lois Lane of Earth-Two married Clark in

 Action Comics #484 (June 1978).
 Superman (Kal-L) and Lois held a